AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-wf-and-frame.md

 ## Configure a single Frame.io account with a Workfront group

-You can connect a Workfront group with a Frame.io account that is different from the default account.
-You can do this on a 1:1 basis.
+You can connect a single Workfront group with a single Frame.io account that is different from the default account.

-To configure a single Frame.kio account with a Workfront group:
+To configure a single Frame.io account with a Workfront group:

 {{step-1-to-setup}}